 The application forms require details such as waste characteristics (of the discharge), pre-treatment facilities and hours of operation.
 The form can be from the property owner or the tenant.
 Where the tenant applies for approval they must have written consent from the owner.

-In most cases a plumbing and drainage permit will also be required to be completed before any works commence and prior to issuing an approval.
-This is to ensure the appropriate pre-treatment equipment has been installed.
+A plumbing and drainage permit will be required to be completed before any works commence and prior to issuing an approval.
 There is a fee for this permit as specified in Council's Fees and Charges - Plumbing.

-AlburyCity will assess the application and determine the Liquid Trade Waste Discharger Category (A, B, C or S).
-Please note Category C applications have to be submitted to the NSW Department of Primary Industry (DPI-Water) for their concurrence and this may take up to 4 – 6 weeks.
+AlburyCity will assess the application and determine the Category (A, B, C or S).
+Please note Category C applications have to be submitted to the NSW Department of Industry (DOI-Water) for their concurrence and this may take 6 weeks.

 Once the approval is determined, the outcome and approval conditions will be advised in writing to the applicant.
 One of the conditions will be that pre-treatment facilities (grease traps etc) have to be cleaned and pumped out (at the applicant/owner cost).